 Best Practices for Protection

-It is also important to restrict third-party vendors and partners access to company resources.
+You should also restrict third-party vendors and partners access to company resources.
 This will reduce the risk of supply chain breaches that may involve hackers and malware in your cyber environment.

 Another effective way to prevent a cyber attack is to use multi-factor authentication (MFA).
 This type of access control prevents the misuse of privileged users and ensures that only authorized people can access company assets.

-Aside from MFA, you should also use intrusion detection systems to monitor system activity and detect potential breaches.
+Aside from MFA, you should also consider using intrusion detection systems, including cyber security monitoring services, to monitor system activity and detect potential breaches.
 This software will generate a report or send an alert to an administrator when it detects any suspicious activity.

 Lastly, it is critical to keep all company computers and devices up to date with security patches.
 Hackers will target outdated systems that are vulnerable to security breaches.